 Isles of Scilly, England

 There’s nowhere quite like the Isles of Scilly.
 Visitors should head to Tresco for the romantic Pentle Bay, St Mary’s for rock-pooling on Porthloo Beach, or Great Bay on England’s south coast is the stuff of summer dreams, with miles of golden sands to satisfy even the most demanding of Med-loving cruisers.

-Cardiff is a historic port city fed by the river Taff, which welcomes a few thousand cruise passengers each year.
-Head straight to the city centre where you can take tours of Cardiff Castle or the Principality Stadium, or even browse the independent boutiques of the Victorian and Edwardian arcades.
+Cardiff is a historic port city fed by the River Taff, which welcomes a few thousand cruise passengers each year.
+When stopping off during your UK cruise, head straight to the city centre where you can take tours of Cardiff Castle or the Principality Stadium, or even browse the independent boutiques of the Victorian and Edwardian arcades.

 Visit amazing cities

-The UK and Ireland boast some of the most diverse and exciting cities in the world, from the capital of cool, London, to the vibrant heart of Scotland, Edinburgh.
+Take a cruise UK or sail to Ireland to visit some of the most diverse and exciting cities in the world, from the capital of cool, London, to the vibrant heart of Scotland, Edinburgh.
 Each capital city has many unique sites, such as the Royal Mile in Edinburgh, and Dublin's Guinness Storehouse, where you can learn about Ireland's famous beer.
 The culturally rich cities also include world-famous museums, theatres and art galleries, from the Natural History Museum in London to the National Museum of Scotland.